Blender to STLHow to UseFile InformationFile FeaturesHow it Works3D PrintingFAQOther Blender ToolsLatest News

 The STL file format has its roots in the 1980's and is the native file format for 3D Systems stereolithography CAD software.
 The format defines a triangulated mesh with vertices and faces and is a popular format for sharing 3D printable model files.

-There were several formats that attempted to extend the STL format namely SolidView and VisCAM whose formats included limited 15-bit color information for each mesh face which is often ignored by most modern 3D software.
-The STL format can be either Text or Binary, our tools will support both formats.
+There were several formats that attempted to extend the STL format, namely SolidView and VisCAM, whose formats included limited 15-bit color information for each mesh face, which is often ignored by most modern 3D software.
+The STL format can be either text or binary; our tools will support both formats.

 STL Notes